Pholiota squarrosoides

 Pholiota squarrosoides is a species of mushroom in the family Strophariaceae.
 It is similar to the species Pholiota squarrosa.
 There are differing accounts on whether the mushroom is edible.

 Description

 This mushroom grows in crowded clusters, with caps up to 10 cm in diameter and stems up to 14 cm in length.
 The caps are convex at first, becoming flattened with age, and are sticky when wet.
 They are yellowish-brown with prominent cone-shaped, tawny scales which are crowded together near the centre.
 The gills are closely packed, yellow at first becoming rusty-brown later.
 The stem is the same colour as the cap and is covered with small scales.
 Near the top it bears a cottony yellowish ring which flares out.
-The spores are brown.
+The spores are brown, producing a rusty brown spore print.

+Similar species

 It is difficult to distinguish this species from Pholiota squarrosa, but that mushroom has a greenish tinge to the gills and is never sticky.
+P. adiposa is also similar.